KylomaskGamer/ikwuehiuwerhiw/README.md

 for firefox suers, in case it happens heres the extension i use https://addons.mozilla.org/en-US/firefox/addon/cors-unblock/

+UPDATE: cors proxy is ass and now returns 403s when it attempts to fetch something greater than A SINGLE FLIPPING MEGABYTE

 ## i hear copyright music and i want to complain about it / take down your repository

 NO, PLEASE DON'T!
 I tried to organize the issues tab so you can report copyright issues there!